amballa/Unit-2-Project/index.md

 baseline_train_acc = y_train.value_counts(normalize=True).max()*100
 baseline_val_acc = y_val.value_counts(normalize=True).max()*100
 ```
 Unsurprsingly, predicting that zero players get drafted nets an accuracy score of 98.91% for the training set and 98.92% for the validation set.
 Even though accuracy will not be the primary metric of evaluation, it will be interesting to see how different model perform in this respect.
-Since the classes are so imbalanced and my focus is on classifications of the positive class, precision, recall, and F1 score will be
+Since the classes are so imbalanced and my focus is on classifications of the positive class, precision & recall & F1 score will be more useful.